nghi-truyen/Flight-Data-Analysis/README.md

 `$ python Time_Forecasting.py`

-Finally, the `/output` directory contains simulation output results.
+Finally, the `/output` directory contains simulation output results, which will be generated automatically when running our code.